MIACollaborative/pJITAI-toolbox/README.md

 ## Nginx

-Use `sudo nginx -t` to check whether nginx is running successfully.
-You can also use `curl -l http://localhost:85` to check whether nginx is running successfully.
+Use `sudo nginx -t` to check whether nginx document has no error.
+You can use `curl -l http://localhost:85` to check whether nginx is running successfully.

 # 2. Running on Docker